tendai22/dpans94_ja/app.md

 none

 ||Reason:||
-The meaning of “multiprogramming impact” is precise only in the context of a  specific model for multiprogramming.
+The meaning of "multiprogramming impact" is precise only in the context of a  specific model for multiprogramming.
 Although many Forth systems do provide multiprogramming  capabilities using a particular round-robin, cooperative, block-buffer sharing model, that model is not  universal.
-Even assuming the classical model, the “M” designations did not contain enough information to  enable writing of applications that interacted in a multiprogrammed system.
+Even assuming the classical model, the "M" designations did not contain enough information to  enable writing of applications that interacted in a multiprogrammed system.

-Practically speaking, the “M” designations in Forth 83 served to document usage rules for block buffer  addresses in multiprogrammed systems.
+Practically speaking, the "M" designations in Forth 83 served to document usage rules for block buffer  addresses in multiprogrammed systems.
 These addresses often become meaningless after a task has  relinquished the CPU for any reason, most often for the purposes of performing I/O, awaiting an event, or  voluntarily sharing CPU resources using the word PAUSE.
 It was essential that portable applications  respect those usage rules to make it practical to run them on multiprogrammed systems; failure to adhere to  the rules could easily compromise the integrity of other applications running on those systems as well as the  applications actually in error.
-Thus, “M” appeared on all words that by design gave up the CPU, with the  understanding that other words NEVER gave it up.
+Thus, "M" appeared on all words that by design gave up the CPU, with the  understanding that other words NEVER gave it up.

 These usage rules have been explicitly documented in the Block word set where they are relevant.
-The “M”  designations have been removed entirely.
+The "M"  designations have been removed entirely.

 ||Impact:||
 In practice, none.